hariharasudhand/rocketbot/emailconversion/README.md

 ## Prerequisite

 * Clone this repository into C:/Work/
-* Load the bot from '''C:\Work\emailconversion\emailconversion.db'''.
+* Load the bot db file from '''C:\Work\emailconversion\emailconversion.db'''.
 * There will be 2 bots "Main_Bot" and "Email_Conversion".
 * For a quick demo we can also just run the "Email_Conversion" bot.